Triangulated categories of relative 1-motives: Deligne -motives

 \begin{defi} Let $S$ be a scheme.
 A $2$-term complex of commutative $S$-group schemes

-is called a \emph{Deligne $1$-motive} over $S$ if $L$ is a lattice and $G$ is a abelian-by-torus scheme.
-A morphism of Deligne $1$-motives is a morphism of complexes of group schemes, or equivalently a morphism of complex of representable sheaves on $(\Sm/S)_\et$.
+is called a \emph{Deligne $1$-motive} over $S$ if $L$ is a lattice and $G$ is a semi-abelian scheme.
+A morphism of Deligne $1$-motives is a morphism of complexes of group schemes, or equivalently a morphism of complexes of the associated representable sheaves on $(\Sm/S)_\et$.
 We denote by $\CM_1(S,\BZ)$ the category of Deligne $1$-motives.
-It is a pseudo-abelian additive category, with biproducts induced by fiber products of $S$-group schemes.
+It is an additive category, with biproducts induced by fibre products of $S$-group schemes.

 A Deligne $1$-motive $M=[L\ra G]$ comes with a $3$-term functorial weight filtration, defined as

 \end{defi}